TCDSolar/SIDpy/README.md

 # SuperSid_Scripts
 Collection of Python scripts used to process and archive data from the SuperSIDs at Birr and Dunsink.

 Designed to be run on Windows 10.
-Required Anaconda3.
+Requires Anaconda3.

 The scripts may be automatically ran using Windows Task Scheduler.
 To do this, the processing_script.bat needs to be configured.